bnicholson/QView/README.md

 The UI is designed using the Material UI framework and components.

 The backend database is Postgresql.
-Redis is used as a cache and as a inter Qview server store.
+Redis/Valkey is used as a cache and as a inter Qview server store if we end up having two application servers.

-Note:  A development environment is up at http://qview.quizstuff.com:3000
+Note:  A beta/UAT development environment is up at http://qview.quizstuff.com:3000

 # Requirements & How to set up the Development Environment